efabless/openlane2/Readme.md

 * A reasonably modern version of Netgen from https://github.com/RTimothyEdwards/netgen
 * Python **3.8** or higher with PIP, Venv and Python-Tk

-### Installing Dependencies
+### Nix
 * Get [Nix](https://nixos.org/download.html), then invoke `nix-shell`.

 That's literally it.

 ### Other Methods
 You'll need to compile the above tools.
-We're planning to support Conda soon.
+We're planning to support Conda down the line.

 To set up the Python deps, simply type `make venv` to create a virtual environment with all the Python dependencies installed.
 To activate the virtual environment,